acidicoala/Koalageddon/README.md

 The solution includes the [install_vcpkg_dependencies.bat] script, which installs all of the above-mentioned dependencies with a single command.

 You can verify installations via `vcpkg list`
+## 🔢 Versioning

+This project is following semantic versioning schema.

+The version information is stored in the following files:
+- [inno_setup.iss] - Used by the setup installer.
+- [Integration.rc] - Used by Integration DLL.
+- [constants.h] -  Used by Koalageddon binaries.

 ## 📄 License
 This software is licensed under [Zero Clause BSD] license, terms of which are available in [LICENSE.txt]